Saravana601/Pizza_store/README.md

 # Pizza Store
-come lets order some spicy pizza's
+Come let's order some spicy pizzas

+"What's On The Menu?" - *'Me' N 'U'*